NetzwergX/netzwergx.github.io/_posts/2013-03-02-awesome-etckeeper.md

 Advanced usage
 --------------

 Since you are basically using a VCS (using git for example will initialize a `.git/` - repository in `/etc/`, you can use all features of your VCS also for tracking.
-This means that you can and should commit the changed files after each change, and should explain your changes in the commit message.
-This can save much, much time in the future when you are trying to re-think what you have done, and why.
+That means you can and should commit the changed files after each change and should explain your changes in the commit message.
+This can save much, much time in the future when you are trying to re-think what you have done and why.

 You can also use other features of your VCS, such as branching.
 Want to try out a new configuration?
 Create a new branch (not using `etckeeper`, but using the VCS you are using with `ètckeeper`), make some changes, commit them and thoroughly test them, maybe even for some days.
-If it turns out those changes were good, merge said branch into the `master` branch and keep them.
+If it turns out those changes were good, merge the said branch into the `master` branch and keep them.
 Otherwise, just switch back to the `master` branch and delete the old branch (or maybe merge only some commits from the branch into `master`).
 This is not really important on a desktop pc, but can be quite handy when used on a server.
-A good scenario is when you are tweaking performance issues, and set some variables for certain services to new values.
-You might want to monitor how that turns out for some days, and then decide wether to keep those changes, or not.
+A good scenario is when you are tweaking performance issues and set some variables for certain services to new values.
+You might want to monitor how that turns out for some days and then decide wether to keep those changes or not.

-All in all, i have found [etckeeper](http://joeyh.name/code/etckeeper/) a very handy solution for keeping `/etc/` under control.
+All in all, I have found [etckeeper](http://joeyh.name/code/etckeeper/) a very handy solution for keeping `/etc/` under control.
 It a simple, yet smart way of doing this.

-This concludes this article, I hope it was helpful.
+This concludes this article, I hope it was helpful to you.
 You can [leave comments by filing an issue on GitHub](https://github.com/NetzwergX/netzwergx.github.com/issues).